The Scholar Experience at Stevens

 The Stevens Scholars Program

-The Stevens Scholars Program is an invitation-only program in which undergraduates apply their engineering and scientific knowledge to design and research.
+The Stevens Scholars Program is an invitation-only program in which undergraduates apply their knowledge to design and research.
 Students do not apply to the program; they are identified and selected during the undergraduate admissions process or after earning a minimum GPA of 3.8 after their first semester at Stevens.
 Guided by the expertise of a faculty advisor, Stevens Scholars build a significant mentor relationship with dedicated and reputable professors engaged in cutting edge, applied discovery.
-Scholars work on research, design, or the development of a device or system during the academic year and a minimum of two summers.
+Scholars work on their projects during the academic year and a minimum of two summers.

 The Stevens Scholars Program immerses qualified undergraduates in unique and extremely valuable hands-on exploration and application - experience not traditionally available on the undergraduate level at most universities.
-Scholars share their work at professional seminars and student engineering and science society meetings.
+Scholars share their work at professional seminars and student professional meetings.
 The summer research opportunities include stipends and residential housing.
 Scholars are also extended the opportunity to participate in accelerated programs of study, combined degrees, honors seminars, and special lectures.

 - Neural Tissue Engineering